Gaius Valerius Triarius: Military career

 In the spring of 67 BC, Mithridates, who had been driven out of his kingdom by Lucullus, suddenly returned and he caught the Romans off guard.
 The Romans had not expected Mithridates to strike at them in Pontus, Lucullus and the bulk of his army had left for Northern Mesopotamia where they were laying siege to Nisibis.
 Marcus Fabius Hadrianus, whom Lucullus had left in command of Pontus, tried to defeat Mithridates in battle, but was routed.
-Hadrianus sent out desperate messengers to his commander, Lucullus, and to Gaius Valerius Triarius, his fellow legate, who was nearby bringing reinforce to Lucullus.
+Hadrianus sent out desperate messengers to his commander, Lucullus, and to Gaius Valerius Triarius, his fellow legate, who was nearby bringing reinforcements to Lucullus.
 Triarius arrived first reinforcing Hadrianus and assuming command of the combined army.
 Mithridates pulled his forces back towards Comana and awaited the Romans.
 Plutarch and Appian claim Triarius wanted to defeat Mithridates before Lucullus could arrive and take the glory for himself, but this is in dispute.
 Triarius marched his army to Comana, he camped his army near Zela, within striking distance of Mithridates's camp.
 During the night there was a tornado, which both sides interpreted the omen, as a call to a final, decisive battle.
 The next day the Romans marched on Mithridates's camp, he met them on the plain.
 Mithridates first threw his entire force against one section of the advancing enemy and defeated them while holding off the rest.
 He then rode his cavalry round the rear of the remaining force, attacked them from the front and the rear and broke them too.
 The fight was long and brutal, but eventually the Mithridatic troops drove the Romans back into a trench Mithridates had constructed in preparation of the battle and had then flooded to conceal it from sight.
 Many Romans became trapped against this unexpected obstacle and were cut down in great numbers.
 Eventually, Triarius and some of his troops managed to flee, leaving 7,000 dead, including 24 tribunes and 150 centurions.
 Lucullus had to hide Triarius to keep him from being lynched by his soldiers.

 Children

-From Flaminia, Triarius had two sons, Gaius and Publius Valerius Triarius.
+From Flaminia, Triarius had two sons, Gaius and Publius.
 During the Civil War Gaius joined the faction opposing Caesar.
-In 48 BC Triarius with D. Lealius commanded the flotilla gathered from the Roman Asia province and patrolled the Adriatic to keep grain from reaching Italy and to blockade any Caesarian forces.
+In 48 BC, Gaius with D. Lealius commanded the flotilla gathered from the Roman Asia province and patrolled the Adriatic to keep grain from reaching Italy and to blockade any Caesarian forces.
+Gaius was also one of Pompey's advisors at the Battle of Pharsalus, he was the one who advised Pompey not to let his infantry line charge at the outset of battle, but to stand firm and allow the Caesarians to break their own ranks and exhaust themselves by charging twice the distance they would expect.
 His second son Publius is known for having sued Marcus Aemilius Scaurus for corruption in 54.

 He also had a daughter named Paula Valeria, who had two husbands.
 The first one is unknown, but she divorced him to marry Decimus Junius Brutus Albinus, one of the leading men in the conspiracy that led to the assassination of Julius Caesar.